apache/qpid-jms/Configuration.md

 * __jms.prefetchPolicy.all__ used to set all values at once.

 ## TCP Transport Configuration options

+When connected to a remote using plain TCP these options configure the behavior of the underlying socket.
+These options are appended to the connection URI along with the other configuration options, for example:

+      amqp://localhost:5672?jms.topicPrefix=foo&transport.connectTimeout=30000

+The complete set of TCP Transport options is listed below:

 * __transport.sendBufferSize__ default is 64k
 * __transport.receiveBufferSize__ default is 64k